razi-rais/homomorphic-encryption/README.md

 * Server API: RESTful endpoint that takes JSON input and multiply the cipher text to a random integer (plain text).
 All encryption operations use [n1analytics/python-paillier](https://github.com/n1analytics/python-paillier) library.
 It then send the response back in JSON format.

-#### NOTE: You can clone the code available in the ```/examples``` and then run it.
+> NOTE: You can run the code available in the ```/examples``` .
 I would recommend using the instructions below, to get everything up and running quickly using Docker.
 This also helps you avoid installing Python paillier library locally which has number of depedencies.

 ## Prequesites:
 * Docker (NOTE: Install Docker version based on your OS.
 For Windows, please use Docker for Windows since this sample is leverages Linux Docker containers).